haddocking/haddock3/docs/examples.md

 ## docking-protein-peptide

 A protein-peptide docking example making use of the knowledge of the binding site on the protein to guide the docking.
-The active site residues are defined as active and the peptide as passive (the corresponding AIRs are defined in the `ambig.tbl` file in the `data` directory.
+The active site residues are defined as active and the peptide as passive (the corresponding AIRs are defined in the `ambig.tbl` file in the `data` directory).
 This example is following the protocol described in our protein-peptide docking article ([Trellet et. al. PLoS ONE 8, e58769 (2013)](https://dx.plos.org/10.1371/journal.pone.0058769)).
 For the peptide, an ensemble of three conformations (alpha-helix, polyproline-II and extended) is provided as starting point for the docking.
 Those were build using PyMol (instructions on how to do that can be found [here](https://www.bonvinlab.org/education/molmod_online/simulation/#preparing-the-system)).

 Three different workflows are illustrated: